Tianyuan man

 Tianyuan man (田園洞人 (田园洞人, Tiányuándòng Rén)) is the remains of one of the earliest modern humans to inhabit East Asia.
 In 2007, researchers found 34 bone fragments belonging to a single individual at the Tianyuan Cave near Beijing, China.
-Radiocarbon dating shows the bones to be between 42,000 and 39,000 years old, which may be slightly younger than the only other finds of bones of a similar age at the Niah Caves in Sarawak on the South-east Asian island of Borneo.
+Radiocarbon dating shows the bones to be between 42,000 and 39,000 years old, which may be slightly younger than the only other finds of bones of a similar age at the Niah Caves in Sarawak.

+Tianyuan man is one of the oldest known members of the East Eurasian lineage that gave rise to (among others) modern East and Southeast Asians, Siberians and Native Americans.

 Subsistence

-Nothing is known directly about the material culture of this individual, since so far no artefacts or other cultural remains have been found at the site.
+Nothing is known directly about the material culture of this individual, since so far, no artefacts or other cultural remains have been found at the site.
 Isotope analysis suggests that a substantial part of his diet came from freshwater fish.